clyall/FormEmailer/README.md

 5. [Report Issues with FormEmailer](#report-issues-with-formemailer)

 ## Getting Started
-If you have not already, please install this add-on on the sheet you would like the program to run on.
-Download can be found here:
-TODO INSERT LINK
+This add-on is not available yet publicly.
+I plan to release this Sheets Add-On by Monday 4/14/19.
+Please email me at: cole.lyall@gmail.com if you would like early access to the script and to test out any intial bugs

 ### Uninstall Previous Version
 If you were previously using Henrique's script (version 3.64 and below), please follow these steps below to uninstall first.